cgilly2fast/plugin-adaptive-bitrate-videos/README.md

 ]
 ```

+## Memory Considerations
+To run the this plugin, you will need to run your Payload server on a machine that can comfortably storage 2x the max video upload size.

+This is required because the source video needs to be temporally stored and the output segments need to be temporally stored before being saved in your final destination.

+See Payload Documentation on [upload limits here](https://payloadcms.com/docs/upload/overview#payload-wide-upload-options).

 ## Questions

 Please open an issue on this repo with any questions or issues about using this plugin.